Limits of data subjects' rights: No access to data processing agreement

 Implications for practice

-The ruling makes it clear that the General Data Protection Regulation does not provide for a transparency obligation with regard to the disclosure of data processing contracts to individuals.
-In practice, data subjects who have doubts about the lawfulness of data processing are therefore referred to the competent supervisory authority.
+The ruling makes it clear that the General Data Protection Regulation does not provide for a transparency obligation with regard to the disclosure of data processing agreements to individuals.
+In practice, therefore Affected partieswho have doubts about the lawfulness of the data processing, to the involvement of the responsible Supervisory authority referred to.

 This means for data protection and compliance officers:

-- The design of order processing contracts should comply exactly with the requirements of Art.
+• The design of data processing agreements should meet the requirements of Art.
 28 GDPR.
-However, data subjects have no right to inspect these contracts.
+GDPR correspond exactly.
+However Affected parties no right to inspect these contracts.

-- Data subjects must be informed of their rights to information in accordance with Art.
+• Affected parties are to be informed about their rights to information in accordance with Art.
 15 GDPR.

-- It is advisable to clearly communicate the contact to the responsible data protection supervisory authority in order to ensure transparency and legal certainty.
+• It is advisable to clearly communicate the contact to the competent data protection supervisory authority in order to Transparency and legal certainty.

 The ruling confirms the established case law on the role of the data protection supervisory authority and at the same time clarifies the limits of individual rights when reviewing data processing agreements.